OneShotDev/simple-linux-scripts/README.md

 ## Content:
 * [`ipv6-disable.sh`](https://github.com/OneShotDev/simple-linux-scripts#ipv6-disablesh): Disable your IPv6 connectivity directly in your grub boot loader. (e.g. to prevent IPv6 leaks while using a VPN service)
 * [`ipv6-enable.sh`](https://github.com/OneShotDev/simple-linux-scripts#ipv6-enablesh): Enable your IPv6 connectivity directly in your grub boot loader.
+* [`data-backup.sh`](https://github.com/OneShotDev/simple-linux-scripts#data-backupsh): Make a reliable backup of a folder/partition of your choice.

 _more to come in the future_